 Are you part of Cedar Rapids Animal Care and Control?

 No. We are separate organizations with different goals and objectives.
-Cedar Rapids Animal Care and Control provides animal control services for Cedar Rapids and Marion.
+Cedar Rapids Animal Care and Control provides animal control services for Cedar Rapids.
 Cedar Rapids Animal Care and Control is funded by city tax revenues.

 How are you funded?